 We’ve already touched upon this briefly already, but let’s sort out the truth about the production costs of luxury watches.

 Now, the truth is that when talking about cheap watches, in particular, fashion watches, you’ll be surprised that these have a margin that is many times greater than that of luxury watch brands.
-Sure, luxury watches may cost more, but percentage-wise, fashion watches wins the race many times over.
+Sure, luxury watches may cost more, but percentage-wise, fashion watches win the competition many times over.

 For example, a Tommy Hilfiger watch sells for about $160 dollars.
 But if you are to look at the sole production cost of the watch, which many people like to do with luxury watches, the production cost of such a watch is in fact only a few dollars.
 10 dollars at max.
 That’s an insane markup.

 Luxury watch brands don’t come anywhere near that same markup.
 Also, it’s crucial to understand that for luxury watches, it’s not just about the material cost.
 There are so much more costs to making a luxury watch that you may not think about.
 First off, there’s the design, which demands a large team of designers to come up with a design that people will like.
 Then we have the development of new materials and parts needed for the watch, take for example Rolex’s unique Cerachrom bezel, then we have the many years of developing the movement, then we have the actual production of the movement by a skilled watchmaker, and so on, and so on…